nju-websoft/SkeletonKBQA/README.md

 ## Skeleton Bank

-We annotate and publish a skeleton bank of 15,166 questions from three KBQA datasets.
-The skeleton bank is json format, like this:
+We annotate and publish a [skeleton bank](https://github.com/nju-websoft/SkeletonKBQA/tree/main/skeletons) of 15,166 questions from three KBQA datasets.

+The skeleton bank is json format.
+An example:

 ```
 {